When you want a quick easy snack on the run or breakfast in the car, sugar-free chocolate bars are delicious, crunchy, and filling.

 I have had many requests from my previous grain-free granola bars to make a nut-free version.
-I have managed to develop chocolate paleo seed bars.
-They are so incredibly filling, even half a paleo seed bar would probably be enough for a quick snack.
+They are so incredibly filling, even half a chocolate seed bar would probably be enough for a quick snack.

-Chocolate paleo seed bars is easily adapted to whatever seed that you like, or can tolerate.
-They can be dressed up with a drizzle of melted chocolate too, for those kids who need a little more encouragement to give up their favourite sugar laden muesli bar.
+Sugar-free chocolate bars are easily adapted to whatever seed that you like or can tolerate.
+They can be dressed up with a drizzle of melted sugar-free chocolate too, for those kids who need a little more encouragement to give up their favorite high sugar muesli bar.

-Anyway, back to the chocolate paleo seed bars.
-My top tips for successful chocolate paleo seed bars –
+Anyway, back to the sugar-free chocolate granola bars.
+My top tips for successful granola bars (that won't fall apart):

 - Blitz them long enough in the blender until you can see it all clumping together.